Uterine cancer in Australia

 In 2013, the age-standardised incidence rate was 19 cases per 100,000 females.
 In 2017, it is estimated that the age-standardised incidence rate will be 19 cases per 100,000 females.
 The incidence rate of uterine cancer among females will increase with age from age group 20–24 until age group 65–69.
 It will then decrease for older age groups (Figure 1).

-In 2017, it is estimated that the risk of a female being diagnosed with uterine cancer by her 85th birthday will be 1 in 42.
+In 2017, it was estimated that the risk of a female being diagnosed with uterine cancer by her 85th birthday will be 1 in 42.

 The number of new cases of uterine cancer diagnosed increased from 942 in 1982 to 2,511 in 2013.
 Over the same period, the age-standardised incidence rate increased from 14 cases per 100,000 females in 1982 to 19 cases per 100,000 females in 2013.